- Accueil

 Activity made by Irina Krlić

-The objective of the activity was for students to do independent research in the domain of « Robotics and climate », but to focus specifically on the use of robots in scientific attempts to improve the situation with the seas and the oceans.
 The work: The students were divided into four groups.
 Each group was supposed to do specific research : Group A – Can robots reduce the effects of climate change and how ?, Group B – Robotics solutions for climate change ?, Group C – Acquatic robots and Group D – The role of saildrones.
 When they returned to the classroom, we created learning stations to exchange the information on what they came up with.
 We divided the white board into four columns, and noted down the most important facts they learnt.
 We also had a discussion on what they think the challenges are, and how the use of robots can improve various aspects of life.
 Following that activity, I showed them some more links to various websites that deal with the issue for those who want to learn more and we talked about this additional material/information .

 ROBOTICS AND METEOROLOGY